orbisgis/h2gis/docs/index.rst

 H2GIS Documentation
 =================================

-Welcome on the H2GIS's documentation
+Welcome on the H2GIS's documentation, a spatial extension of the H2 database

 .. toctree::
     :maxdepth: 1